Have a question?

 I am a Solicitor and Supervisor in the Immigration Department based at the City of London office.

-I was the lead solicitor in the case of R (Nakrasevicius) v SSHD [2024] EWHC 1856 (Admin) which gave a landmark judgment and provides important guidance on the limits of immigration detention powers when criminal proceedings are ongoing.
+I was the lead solicitor in R (Nakrasevicius) v SSHD [2024] EWHC 1856 (Admin), a landmark judgment providing authoritative guidance on the limits of immigration detention powers where criminal proceedings are ongoing.

 Education